celo-org/celo-monorepo/README-dev.md

 Update all references to that package in the monorepo to the new version (i.e. `x.y.z+1`) Prefer appending a `-dev` suffix to the version number to ensure an internal dependency will never be mistaken for a published one.

 > Note: Services deployed to App Engine must only depend on published NPM packages.
-These packages are `attestation-service`, `verification-pool-api`, `blockchain-api` and `notification-service`.
+These packages are `verification-pool-api`, `blockchain-api` and `notification-service`.

 ### Checkout the commit to be published and verify version numbers